aishadahesh/uoh-ay26/README.md

 ### Weight Decay: `1e-4`

 A small L2 penalty discourages very large weights without significantly slowing convergence.
-With only 10,000 training examples and the 2-layer LSTM having ~535K parameters, unconstrained weights could overfit. `1e-4` is a conservative choice that regularises without distorting the loss landscape — this also helps explain why the much smaller RNN (~34K params) generalises better on this dataset.
+With only 10,000 training examples and models ranging from ~9,600 (RNN) to ~37,200 (LSTM) parameters, unconstrained weights could overfit on later epochs. `1e-4` is a conservative choice that regularises without distorting the loss landscape.

 ### Scheduler: ReduceLROnPlateau (`patience=5`, `factor=0.5`)